KG-Development/SmartBMSUtility/README.md

 ## About this repository
 This repository is intended to track issues and minor feature requests.
 I have removed any relevant file from my Xcode workspace to avoid users compiling it for their own use, as I intend to sell this tool.
+I am currently not planning to publish v2's source code for that same reason.

 ## Contributing
 You can contribute to this project by submitting untested code changes that I will test with my workspace.